cvc5/cvc5.github.io/acknowledgements.md

 # Acknowledgments

-cvc5 is supported in part by the following organizations:
+Support for cvc5 has been provided by the following organizations:
 - [AdaCore](https://www.adacore.com/)
 - [The Air Force Office of Scientific Research](http://www.wpafb.af.mil/AFRL/afosr/) (award FA9550-09-1-0596)